AnkitBarad/AppliedMotionProducts/readme.md

 ![amp1_GIF](https://github.com/user-attachments/assets/a992af7f-3eba-45ef-8b38-71c8f4c3a7fe)

-🔦We develop application notes for our products on different topics such as:-
+🔦We have developed application notes for our products on different topics such as:-

  </p>